iMonkey0222/WipeHero-Capstone-ML/Outlier Detection with SGAN - Xiaoyang Wang/README.md

 ##  Semi-Supervised Learning with GAN in Keras

 This outlier detection project designed for WipeHero is implemented by semi-supervised learning GAN, here is called SGAN, which is a re-implementation of this paper [Semi-Supervised Learning with Generative Adversarial Networks](https://arxiv.org/abs/1606.01583).
-In addition, the idea of SGAN model structure borrow much from [Keras-GAN](https://github.com/eriklindernoren/Keras-GAN).
+In addition, the idea of SGAN model structure borrowed much from [Keras-GAN](https://github.com/eriklindernoren/Keras-GAN).
 The improvement and modification is based on it.

 ### Implementation Description